posesred/nameThatFish/readme.md

 - [ ] Format code with prettier
 - [ ] State should not be duplicated
-- [ ] Variables should be named logicially
+- [ ] Variables should be named logically
-- [ ] No unneccessary console logs
+- [ ] No unnecessary console logs
 - [ ] No commented out blocks of code (Code comments are fine)
 - [ ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)